Niclas-J-M/BP/README.md

 ```

 ### Wrapper
-It is important to note that a wrapper has been added in the minigrid folder to run the code:
+It is important to note that a wrapper has been added in the minigrid/wrapper file to run the code:

 ```python
 class NESWActionsImage(Wrapper):